Hot Metalworking Posts

 Watch this video demonstration on how to forge a medieval arrowhead, or long bodkin, by Paul Selby at an English Heritage Living History event at Kenilworth Castle.
 This type of arrow head was commonly used during the War of the Roses.
 This arrow is a professional craft, but a blacksmith in training can also learn how to forge arrows like this.
 These long thin arrow tips are designed for penetrating chain mail.

-Watch this instructional blacksmithing video to use hammering and punch techniques to create different textures on the hot steel.
-You can use these techniques to forge textured metal gates and smaller decorative metal designs.
-Forge steel texture by hand or with an air hammer.
+Watch this instructional blacksmithing video to forge different types of steel leaves.
+You can use these techniques to forge fence posts and other decorative metal designs.
+Forge steel leaves by hand or with an air hammer.
 Follow these clear instructions to begin the craft of metalsmithing and add a creative flare to your blacksmithing projects.

 How To: Blacksmith decorative steel scrolls